mhansen/graphviz-docs/content/en/docs/attrs/landscape.md

 types:
 - bool
 used_by: G
+description: If true, the graph is rendered in landscape mode
 ---
-If true, the graph is rendered in landscape mode.
 Synonymous with
 <code>[rotate]({{< ref "rotate.md" >}})=90</code> or <code>[orientation]({{< ref "orientation.md" >}})=landscape</code>.

 {{< dot_card header="Rotations">}}